 SELECT * FROM table1;

-How can you insert JSON data into Snowflake?
+How do you insert JSON into a Snowflake?

 Use PARSE_JSON to convert to VARIANT: